MEDSL/medslcleaner/vignettes/workflow.md

 always done this, and in the 2016 returns there are a lot of intermediate CSVs.

-Read these intermediate CSVs with the `read_precincts` function.
+Read these intermediate CSVs with the `read_legacy_csv` function.
 It promotes parser warnings to errors, and can read expected columns with the appropriate types if `use_types = TRUE`.